Insanelyfragile/Arena_N_Screen/README.md

 # Arena_N_Screen
-This website helps your friends in deciding a fun activity.
+This website helps you and yours friends in deciding a fun activity.